 - Having a development environment is a necessity, and dev environments exist in a unique state of flux compared to production or test environments.

-- Production environments will have much higher workloads (your whole business is using it), so trying to run tests or develop in that environment can be stressful for both team members and servers.
+- Production environments have much higher workloads (your whole business is using it), so trying to run tests or develop in that environment can be stressful for both team members and servers.

 - Data integrity is much easier to track, and issues are easier to contain when you have three environments running.
 It makes headhunting issues less stressful on your workloads, and data flow in production and testing environments can be stalled without impacting end users.

 - Running tests can often introduce breakpoints and hang your entire server.
-That's definitely not something you want happening in your production environment.
+That's not something you want happening in your production environment.

 Remember, BI development is an ongoing process that really never grinds to a halt.
 This is especially true in Agile/DevOps approaches to the software development lifecycle, which all require separate environments due to the sheer magnitude of constant changes and adaptations.

-3. Introducing Data Modeling
+3. Data Warehouse Design: Introducing Data Modeling

 The three most popular data models for warehouses are:

-ETL or Extract, Transfer, Load is the process you'll use to pull data out of your current tech stack or existing storage solutions and put it into your warehouse.
-You should pay careful attention to the ETL solution that you use.
-Since, ETL is responsible for the bulk of the in-between work, choosing a subpar or developing a poor ETL process can break your entire warehouse.
-You want optimal speeds, good visualization, and the ability to build easy, replicable, and consistent data pipelines between all of your existing architecture and your new warehouse.
+ETL or Extract, Transform, Load is the process used to pull data out of your current tech stack or existing storage solutions and put it into your warehouse.
+It goes something like this:

+You should pay careful attention to the ETL solution you use so you can improve business decisions.
+Since ETL is responsible for the bulk of the in-between work, choosing a subpar tool or developing a poor ETL process can break your entire warehouse.
+You want optimal speeds, high availability, good visualization, and the ability to build easy, replicable, and consistent data pipelines between all your existing architecture and your new warehouse.

 This is where ETL tools like Integrate.io are valuable.
-Integrate.io creates hyper-visualized data pipelines between all of your valuable tech architecture while cleaning and nominalizing that data for compliance and ease of use.
+Integrate.io creates hyper-visualized data pipelines between all your valuable tech architecture while cleaning and nominalizing that data for compliance and ease of use.

 Related Reading: ETL vs ELT